-QA is often overlooked, but it's a crucial part of the development process, here's a quick guide to QA for entrepreneurs.
+QA is often overlooked, but it's a crucial part of the development process, here's a quick guide.

 We used AI to help optimize this post for search engines.
-For unfiltered human insights, visit – Content created by humans is better.
+For unfiltered human insights, visit The Foundry – Content created by humans is better.

 Think of your software as a finely tuned orchestra.
 Each instrument has its part to play but without quality assurance you’d end up with a cacophony not a symphony.
 That’s where Software Quality Assurance (QA) comes in to make sure your digital masterpiece hits all the right notes.
 For entrepreneurs and small business founders venturing into software development, understanding QA is key to success.
 Let’s dive into the basics of Software QA, why it’s important and how to do it in your projects.